miwermi/School_District_Analysis/README.md

 <!-- ![FINAL District Summary](summary_assets/DistrictSummary.png) -->

 ### School Summary -
-In our School Summary, which listed each school individually, there was a significant drop in the passing percentages for our one anomalous high school (Thomas HS) only when we did not account for the fewer number of students.
-Once we were able to insert custom totals for those percentages correctly, again we noticed only a slight difference in the total passing rates from our original.
-Only the passing-reading-percentage increased, all others declined:
+In the School Summary, which listed each school individually, there was a significant drop in the passing percentages for the one anomalous high school (Thomas HS) only when the fewer number of total students was not accounted for.
+Once custom totals were inserted with accurate total counts for the number of actual scores used, the percentages adjusted and again there was only a slight difference in the total passing rates from the original.
+The passing-reading-percentage increased slightly, all others declined:

 ORIGNAL: